 Camping is a great opportunity to learn a new game.
 Have you heard of “Seven Stones”, “Tee-Wong-Law” or “Kubb”?
 These are great games for all ages and can be played almost anywhere.
 If you’ve never played “Grounders” head over to the playground and ask any school-aged kid for instructions!

-If you need a little help thinking of some fun things to do while camping, you can visit our website www.lethbridge2017.ca and check out the #YQLChallenge list of 150 things to do.
+If you need a little help thinking of some fun things to do while camping, you can visit our website www.lethbridge2017.ca (sorry, website no longer available) and check out the #YQLChallenge list of 150 things to do.
 There might be some things there you loved as a child and want to try again, or perhaps some things you’ve never even heard of.
 You will find activities you can do on your own, with a buddy, or with a large group of people.
 If you need to borrow equipment, check out the Lethbridge Public Library’s loanable equipment collection before you hit the road.
 If you join us in the #YQLChallenge, you can pick up a passport (to help you keep track of what you’ve done) at the Lethbridge Sport Council office (2nd floor, Nicholas Sheran Ice Centre), Lethbridge City Hall 3rd Floor, Lethbridge Public Library, Lane Archery, Southern Alberta Ethnic Association, and Helen Schuler Nature Centre.

 While it’s important to maintain an active lifestyle even on the weekends, also take the time to enjoy the sunrises and sunsets, enjoy the fresh air and relax around a campfire.
 My other favorite part of camping is the opportunity to sit on my lawn chair with my feet in the creek while enjoying a good book.

 Have a great long weekend, wherever it might lead you.